Tutorial: Create and manage a VPN gateway using Azure portal

 Reset a gateway

-In the portal, go to the virtual network gateway that you want to reset.
+In the portal, navigate to the virtual network gateway that you want to reset.

 On the page for the virtual network gateway, select Reset.